Coal pilferage case: CBI carries out searches at premises of West Bengal minister Moloy Ghatak | Law-Order

 - India

-The CBI is conducting searches at the premises of West Bengal Law Minister Moloy Ghatak in connection with its probe into alleged coal pilferage from Eastern Coalfields Ltd mines in Asansol, officials said on Wednesday.
+The CBI on Wednesday conducted searches at the premises of West Bengal Law Minister Moloy Ghatak in connection with its probe into alleged coal pilferage from Eastern Coalfields Ltd mines in Asansol, officials said.

-The agency is also conducting searches at one of Ghatak's close associates' residence in Kolkata's Alipore area and another in Diamond Harbour in South 24 Parganas district.
+The agency also conducted searches at one of Ghatak's close associates' residence in Kolkata's Alipore area and another in Diamond Harbour in South 24 Parganas district.

-While the CBI team questioned the minister, who was present at his official quarters adjacent to Raj Bhavan in the city's Dalhousie area, another team continued searches at his Lake Gardens home.
+While the CBI team questioned the minister, who was present at his official quarters adjacent to Raj Bhavan in the city’s Dalhousie area, another team searched his Lake Gardens home.

-''As his name has surfaced in the coal smuggling scam, we need to find out what was his role in it.
-We have evidence of Ghatak's involvement in the scam,'' a CBI officer told PTI.
+''We asked him how his name keep cropping up in our investigation and what role he had to play.
+But, he evaded the questions calling the matter sub-judice,'' a CBI officer told PTI.

-''The state minister is present at his official accommodation.
-We are questioning him and trying to get answers to some specific questions,'' he added.

-According to the official, during the raid at the minister's Asansol house, the mobile phones of his family members were taken away and they have been made to sit together in a room.
+''The minister's chartered accountant was also questioned about his properties,'' the officer said.
+According to the officer, during the raid at the minister's Asansol house, the mobile phones of his family members were taken away and they were made to sit together in a room.

-In search of documents related to the scam, if the CBI sleuths are unable to find the keys of almirahs, they are breaking them open, he added.
+In search of documents related to the case, if the CBI sleuths were unable to find the keys of almirahs, they broke them open, he added.

-Meanwhile, the areas around Ghatak's residences are surrounded by central forces as the raids are going on, the official said.
+The areas around Ghatak's residences were surrounded by central forces as the raids were going on, the officer said.

+When mobbed by reporters while coming out of his residence, Ghatak declined to comment on the searches saying the matter was sub-judice.

+His brother Avijit Ghatak, however, claimed that the CBI officers did not provide the copy of the FIR to the family. ''The CBI did not give us the FIR copy.
+We had asked for it,'' he said.
+In the evening, the Enforcement Directorate (ED), which is also probing the money trail in the coal pilferage scam, summoned the minister, asking him to appear before it in New Delhi on September 14.

-Ghatak, the Asansol Uttar MLA, had appeared once before the Enforcement Directorate at its Delhi office for questioning in connection with the coal pilferage case.
+Ghatak, the Asansol Uttar MLA, had appeared once before the ED at its New Delhi office for questioning in connection with the case.

 He, however, skipped several other summonses of the ED in connection with the multi-crore coal pilferage scam related to the Eastern Coalfields Ltd mines in the state's Kunustoria and Kajora areas.